the-javapocalypse/tenderd/README.md

 2. Run `yarn dev`
 3. Make sure the env variables are correct

+## API Docs (Postman collection)
+Postman collection can be imported from docs folder

 ## Features
 1. Express app with DI principle and re-usable and flexbile services
 2. Connection with socket